GitCodings/Stack-A2-Security/README.md

 ### Hashing a users Password

 We use Java's `SecretKeyFactory` to help with hashing.
 We first create an instance by giving it our `HASH_FUNCTION`.
 WE then specify our `PBEKeySpec` by passing in our: `password`, `salt`, `ITERATIONS`, and `KEY_BIT_LENGTH`.
-We then pass this into the `SecretKeyFactory::generateSecret(PBEKeySpec keySpec)` fucntion giving us a a `SecretKey` instance.
+We then pass this into the `SecretKeyFactory::generateSecret(PBEKeySpec keySpec)` function giving us a a `SecretKey` instance.
 This contains our salt+hashed password that is safe to store in our database.
 Use the `SecretKey::getEncoded()` function to get our byte array and encode it, as well as our salt, into a base64 String using Java's `Base64`.

 **Note:** The `HASH_FUNCTION`, `ITERATIONS`, and `KEY_BIT_LENGTH` are constant values provided to you.